 Tips For Making Deviled Egg Macaroni Salad

 - Use eggs that are at least a week old for easier peeling.
-Fresh eggs tend to stick to the shells, making peeling a bit more challenging.
+Fresh eggs stick to the shells, making peeling a bit more challenging.

 - Salt the pasta water!
 It’s the first opportunity you have to season the dish.